BU-CS320/Spring-2019/project/INSTRUCTIONS.md

 * You must write a suite of hunit-style tests for your code to verify its correctness; there will be a lecture about this on Wednesday 4/24.
 * Add support for the infix operators and functions in the tables below
   * all operators and functions should report a sensible error message when applied incorrectly.
 For example `[0,1] !!
 10` should return an error like "can't get element 10 from a 2 element list" and `7 !!
 10` should return "7 is not a list"

-<p>In general, the precedence, associativity, and default meaning should be as in <a href="https://self-learning-java-tutorial.blogspot.com/2016/04/haskell-operator-precedence.html">Haskell</a>.
-But there
-is one important exception: the precedence for application should follow the last homework (application is the lowest precedence) rather than a very high precedence (as in Haskell).
+In general, the precedence, associativity, and default meaning should be as in <a href="https://self-learning-java-tutorial.blogspot.com/2016/04/haskell-operator-precedence.html">Haskell</a>.
+But there is one important exception: the precedence for application should follow the last homework (application is the lowest precedence) rather than a very high precedence (as in Haskell).
 This is a matter of taste perhaps, but it makes things a little easier in terms of implementation to make application have low precedence.
-Otherwise, you can follow the Haskell rules. </p>
+Otherwise, you can follow the Haskell rules.

 <pre>
 Infix Operators